wp-plugins/events-manager/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 5.3.6.2 (dev) =
+* fixed extra paragraphs being added to #_EVENTNOTES
+* fixed location 'no events' message format not using header/footer formats
+* updated Finnish and POT files
+* added customizable event and location page templates
+* improved em_options_select() now can create optgroup groups if an array value is supplied
+* fixed clashes with JetPack Tiled Galleries
+* fixed timthumb thumbnails issues with MultiSite and virtual links
+* fixed multisite global problems when fetching and saving main blog events previously saved with NULL blog_id

 = 5.3.6.1 =
 * fixed some XSS vulnerabilites in the booking form/admin areas